How To File A Medicare Claim

 REIMBURSEMENT FOR MEDICARE PART A (IN-PATIENT HOSPITAL CHARGES)

-Medicare Part A is the Part of Medicare that pertains to care you receive as an IN-Patient at a Hospital, Skilled Nursing Facility (SNF), Hospice Care, and Home Healthcare.
+Medicare Part A is the Part of Medicare that pertains to care you receive as an inpatient at a Hospital, Skilled Nursing Facility (SNF), Hospice Care, and Home Healthcare.

 REIMBURSEMENT UNDER MEDICARE PART B (OUTPATIENT SERVICES)